Reviewed by: Alyssa Aguirre, MSW, LCSW-S, and Robin Hilsabeck, PhD, ABPP

 What is the most important thing for patients to know about the Comprehensive Memory Center?

-We provide patient-centered, value-based care tailored to meet the specific needs of each patient and care partner.
-Our goal is to help determine what is causing the changes you are experiencing and support you through the process of learning about care options and resources.
+The Comprehensive Memory Center provides patient-centered, value-based care tailored to meet the specific needs of each patient and their caregivers.
+Our goal is to help determine what is causing the changes the patient may be experiencing and to support both the patient and their caregiver through the process of learning about care options and available resources.

 How can patients make an appointment with the Comprehensive Memory Center?